d-costa/dotfiles/README.md

 ./install.sh
 ```

-Will create symbolic links for each dotfile present in this repository.
+Will create symbolic links for each dotfile present in this repository to your $HOME.

 ## Try it out